Bortronx/AnimaPaper/README.md

 - automatically change wallpapers/videos based on time?
 Like, one for the morning, one for afternoon, one for night, etc. (From xrailgun )
 - 1 different video per monitor (Yes it's possible, it requires some coding but I can do it :b) (It will also increase the CPU and Memory Load.)
 - Need to revamp the UI (because this one is quite flawed), using MVVM way
-- Make it works as a service startup in Windows.
 - Make a config file to load and play the last video on launch (idea: https://www.reddit.com/user/Hi_ItsPaul)
 - Lower the CPU usage
 - Automatic crash report